AVIC AS700 Airship: Overview and history

 The AS700 is designed largely for civilian usage, specifically, in the tourism sector.
 The project first began in August 2018.
 According to the project manager of the AS700, Du Wei, he stated that the airship's market is built in line with China's consumption transformation and upgrading needs.
 Specifically for low-altitude sightseeing and tourism as well as potentially expanding the ship's services to emergency rescue, urban public services and other fields.

 Currently, three prototypes were built.
 The first was an unmanned platform that flew in October 2022 as a technological demonstrator.
 The second and third prototypes were manned vehicles tasked in completing various tests to ensure safety checks.
 The second prototype made its maiden flight in Hubei on the 29 December 2022.
 The flight lasted 39 minutes.
 On the 13 December 2023, the Civil Aviation Administration of China issued a type certificate for the AS700, making it the first manned airship in China to be domestically developed and certified.
 The third prototype successfully made its maiden voyage on April 2, 2024, in Hubei province again.
 The flight took one hour and 46 minutes.

 AVIC estimates that there is a market demand for 100 airships of this type over the next 10 years, but currently, it has only received orders of around 18-20 copies which should delivered by the end of 2024.
 The airship became commercially operational in September 2024.
-An all-electric variant, the AS700D completed its first maiden flight on February 2025.
+An all-electric variant, the AS700D completed its first maiden flight in February 2025.